ibexa/documentation-developer/docs/permissions/custom_policies.md

 Some abstract Limitation type form mapper classes are provided to help implementing common complex Limitations.

-- `MultipleSelectionBasedMapper` is mapper to build form for Limitation based on checkbox list where multiple items can be chosen.
+- `MultipleSelectionBasedMapper` is a mapper used to build forms for Limitations based on a checkbox list, where multiple items can be chosen.
 For example, it's used to build forms for [Content Type Limitation](limitation_reference.md#content-type-limitation), [Language Limitation](limitation_reference.md#language-limitation) or [Section Limitation](limitation_reference.md#section-limitation).
-- `UDWBasedMapper` is to build Limitation form where a Content/Location must be selected.
+- `UDWBasedMapper` is used to build a Limitation form where a Content/Location must be selected.
 For example, it's used by the [Subtree Limitation](limitation_reference.md#subtree-limitation) form.

 #### Value mapper

-By default, without a value mapper, the Limitation value is rendered using the block `ez_limitation_value_fallback` of the template [`vendor/ibexa/admin-ui/src/bundle/Resources/views/themes/admin/limitation/limitation_values.html.twig`](https://github.com/ibexa/admin-ui/blob/4.5/src/bundle/Resources/views/themes/admin/limitation/limitation_values.html.twig#L1-L6).
+By default, without a value mapper, the Limitation value is rendered by using the block `ez_limitation_value_fallback` of the template [`vendor/ibexa/admin-ui/src/bundle/Resources/views/themes/admin/limitation/limitation_values.html.twig`](https://github.com/ibexa/admin-ui/blob/4.5/src/bundle/Resources/views/themes/admin/limitation/limitation_values.html.twig#L1-L6).

-To customize the rendering, a value mapper eventually transforms the Limitation value and send it to a custom template.
+To customize the rendering, a value mapper eventually transforms the Limitation value and sends it to a custom template.

 The value mapper implements [`Ibexa\AdminUi\Limitation\LimitationValueMapperInterface`](https://github.com/ibexa/admin-ui/blob/4.5/src/lib/Limitation/LimitationValueMapperInterface.php).